Ik Junoon (Paint It Red)

-"Ik Junoon (Paint It Red)" is a song by composer trio Shankar–Ehsaan–Loy for the film Zindagi Na Milegi Dobara.
+"Ik Junoon (Paint It Red)" is a song by composer trio Shankar–Ehsaan–Loy for the film soundtrack of the film Zindagi Na Milegi Dobara (2011).
 The song was performed by Vishal Dadlani, Alyssa Mendonsa and Gulraj Singh while the lyrics was penned by Javed Akhtar.

 Background

 Shankar–Ehsaan–Loy were asked to compose an Ambient house song by director Zoya Akhtar.
 They composed the song and gave it pop twist to it, so that it fits the situation well.
 The Vocoder was used for getting the robotic voice effect.
 The song is all about losing yourself in the moment.
 The promo of the songs was released on 11 June 2011.

 Music video

 The La Tomatina festival of Spain was re-created for the shoot of the song.
 It was shot in Buñol, Valencia, Spain.
 Almost 16 tons of tomatoes were used for the shoot and they were flown in from Portugal.
 The import of tomatoes itself cost the producers about ₹ 1 crore.
 The song features Hrithik Roshan, Abhay Deol, Farhan Akhtar, Katrina Kaif and Ariadna Cabrol.
 The actors had to clean themselves up with hot water after every shot.
 They all were so sick of tomatoes after the shoot, that they couldn't eat any dish containing tomatoes for weeks.